-18 Sep ArOY Health Campaign: Data collection for the pilot research completed in Anambra State of Nigeria, as plans to roll out the program across the Country gather momentum (Sept 17, 2020)
+18 Sep ArOY Health Campaign: Data collection for the pilot research completed in Anambra State of Nigeria, as plans to roll out the program across the Country gather momentum (Sept 17 and Oct 8, 2020)

-ArOY Health Campaign: Data collection for the pilot research completed in Anambra State of Nigeria, as plans to roll out the program across the Country gather momentum (Sept 17, 2020)
+ArOY Health Campaign: Data collection for the pilot research completed in Anambra State of Nigeria, as plans to roll out the program across the Country gather momentum (Sept 17 and Oct 8, 2020)

-On Thursday, the 17th day of September, 2020, a new milestone was reached by the OCI Foundation’s Arm Our Youths (ArOY) Health Campaign in Anambra State of Nigeria, as the data collection for the evaluation research into the program, was concluded.
+On Thursdays (the 17th day of September and the 8th days of October, 2020) new milestones were reached by the OCI Foundation’s Arm Our Youths (ArOY) Health Campaign in Anambra State of Nigeria, as the data collections for the evaluation research into the program, were concluded.
 The research is a mixed methods, Cluster Randomized Control Trial (Cluster-RCT) that involved a team of researchers from Australia and Nigeria, and included schools from both Anambra State and the neighbouring Enugu State (both are in South-east Nigeria).

 It should be recalled that, after a highly successful and colourful flag-off ceremony on September 10th 2019, the formal teachings and evaluation research for the OCI Foundation’s Arm Our Youths (ArOY) Campaign in Anambra State of Nigeria was commenced across all the 261 senior secondary schools in the State.
 Having completed the quantitative data collection over the past 12 months, the current “Focus Group” interviews held in Awka, the capital city of Anambra State, involved selected teachers and students that were part of the ArOY program implementation in the State, and helps collect data for the qualitative aspect of the study.
 This research is in line with the established custom of the OCI Foundation, which is that of its major activities on health, education and social welfare are always evaluated through empirical research.
 This current evaluation applies to the ArOY Health Campaign.